CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 If the modified result is greater than the target’s mind attribute, the target character card and all of the non-follower cards he controls are discarded.
 Otherwise, nothing happens.

 If you reveal an identical character card from your hand before making the roll for the influence check, the target character’s mind attribute is treated as if it were zero.
 If the attempt is unsuccessful, you must discard the character card you revealed.
-If such an influence check is successful, the target character and his non-follower cards are discardedand the revealed character card may be immediately played (appearing at the same site).
-In order to play this character, you must have enough unused general influence to control him or an influencing character at the same site must have enough direct influence.
+If such an influence check is successful, the target character and his non-follower cards are discarded **and** the revealed character card may be immediately played (appearing at the same site).
+In order to play this character, you must have enough unused general influence to control him **or** an influencing character at the same site must have enough direct influence.

 {: .note }
 > **Clarification:** If you reveal an identical character in order to nullify the target character’s mind attribute for an influence check, you must discard that character if you do not play him.

 {: .note }
-> Example: Jessica and Jason each have one company organized as follows:
+> **Example:** Jessica and Jason each have one company organized as follows:
 >
 > ```mermaid
 > %%{init: {'flowchart' : {'curve' : 'linear'}, 'theme': 'base', 'themeVariables': { 'primaryColor': '#fff','primaryBorderColor': '#44434d','fontFamily': 'timesnewroman'}}}%%